Melskaaja/TodayLooksLike/README.md

 ### Roadmap
 I don't have a concrete plan in place for this app, but some things have been rolling around in my head.
 Here's a non-conclusive list:
 - implementing some kind of user/auth + login system
-- learning to use Pinia and storing immediate data
 - including Mongodb and storing long-term data
 - making graphs etc. from user-generated data, possibly with https://dmtrbrl.github.io/vue-trend-chart/